olekscode/andCardsQR/README.md

 <img src="img/apps.jpg" width=170 align="right">

 The prototype was created during the Design Thinking course taught by Oleksandr Akymenko at Data Science Master program of Ukrainian Catholic University.
+The course was mostly practical.
+We were divided into 6 groups of 4 people, and learned design thinking while working on an actual business case provided by a partner company.

 ## Business case